ligato/docs/docs/user-guide/concepts.md

 vpp#
 ```

-So we end up with a configuration that cannot be removed until the bridge domain is re-created.
+The end result is a configuration that cannot be removed until the bridge domain is re-created.
 To avoid similar scenarios and provide more flexibility in the configuration order, the VPP agent uses an automatic configuration sequencing mechanism.

 ---